This race is going to be close, and there has never been a more crucial time to make our voices heard. Do you have a plan to vote?

 If you requested a ballot but don’t end up returning it, that’s ok!
 You can always vote in-person – either early or on Election Day.

 Voting early is a great way to avoid the lines on November 3rd.
 In order to vote in-person, you must bring an acceptable form of photo ID.
-The exact times, dates, and locations of early voting vary by municipality, and that information has yet to be released.
-We’ll update this page as soon as it is!
+Below are the early voting times and locations:

 Voting on Election Day